 The Bible and Life in the Womb

-The biblical texts go further than simply criminalizing the killing of unborn children, it also beautifully describes life in utero and confers humanity upon the unborn.
+The biblical texts go further than simply criminalizing the murder of unborn children, it also beautifully describes life in utero and confers humanity upon the unborn.
 This should not be surprising as scripture puts such a heavy emphasis on the blessing of children and the importance of the family, a case which is made in the article "Generational Genocide."
 But is it still interesting and humbling to see the language used in the many passages which talk about the humanity of life in the womb.

 Thus says the Lord who made you and formed you from the womb, who will help you... -Isa 44:2